AnhDuc2000/test-jenkins/docs/upgrade/confluence-6.4.3/Implementation-Plan--Upgrading-Confluence-v6.4.3-and-MySql-DB-5.6.39.md

 **Make go or no-go decision**
 If no-go, do back-out.
 See **9.
 Back-out Plan**
-If go, communicate to the users and update Announcement banner and celebrate!!
+If go, communicate to the users and update Announcement banner and reenable the root crontab entry that runs confluence-rsync-efs.sh.

- **Enable the rsync script after the whole upgrade complete.

 ## 9. Back-out Plan (30 min)
 - AWS